oksana-the-pooh/oksana-the-pooh.github.io/_posts/2024-10-27-squared-error-in-linear-regression.markdown

 ---
 Why do we optimize squared error while train linear regression model?

-This is self-treatment post -- I try to overcome my own knowledge gap.
-That's why I am going to deal with this question in details.
-Without any "It is easy to see" what is common for popular books and courses.
-I very well know where this is going.
-The day will pass and night will  come while you try to see this "easy".

 Squared error comes by two ways.

-The first one is let's use it as common choice and look what it results in.
+The first one is "let's use it as common choice and look what it results in".

 Let $$x$$ is realization of explanatory variable $$X$$, $$y(x)$$ is prediction (realization of random variable $$Y$$), $$t$$ is target value.
 The expected value of loss function $$L$$.